jessebyun/miles_km_converter/README.md

 <h2>Miles to Km Converter</h2>

-I will be building my first GUI program using tkinter.
-This application converts miles to kilometer.
+This is my first GUI program that converts miles to kilometer.